flitbit/fpipe/README.md

 #### `create`

-`create` is a factory method that results in a new pipe.
+Constructs a new function pipe.

 ``` javascript
 // Create a pipe without a source function...